Speak Now (song): "Speak Now (Taylor's Version)"

 After signing a new contract with Republic Records, Swift began re-recording her first six studio albums in November 2020.
-The decision came after the public 2019 dispute between Swift and talent manager Scooter Braun, who acquired Big Machine Records, including the masters of Swift's albums the label had released.
+The decision came after the public 2019 dispute between her and the talent manager Scooter Braun, who acquired Big Machine, including the masters of her albums the label had released.
 By re-recording her catalog, Swift had full ownership of the new masters, including the copyright licensing of her songs, devaluing the Big Machine-owned masters.

-A re-recorded version of "Speak Now", subtitled "(Taylor's Version)", was released on July 7, 2023, via Republic Records as part of Swift's third re-recorded album of the same name.
+With Speak Now, all 14 original tracks were re-recorded for Speak Now (Taylor's Version), which released via Republic on July 7, 2023, as Swift's third re-recorded album.